Khalenanassers/khalenanassers/README.md

 The rest of the time I am a strategist and insights chaser, adept at transforming complex information into actionable intelligence that drives business growth and operational excellence.

-Thi is my personal portfolio, some short examples how I transform data into business insights.
+This is my personal portfolio, some short examples how I transform data into business insights.

 Each project/task follows a full analytics lifecycle, including:
 - 🔍 Business problem framing